DeepRegNet/DeepReg/docs/tutorial_demo.md

 - Test or use the final registration network with command line tool `predict`.

-`DeepReg` has been tested with a wide range of applications with real-world clinical image and label data. `DeepReg Demos` all consisted of open-accesible dataset, step-by-step instructions, pre-trained models and numerical-and-graphical inference results for demonstration purposes.
+`DeepReg` has been tested with a wide range of applications with real-world clinical image and label data. `DeepReg Demos` all consisted of open-accesible datasets, step-by-step instructions, pre-trained models and numerical-and-graphical inference results for demonstration purposes.
 These applications range from ultrasound, CT and MR images, covering many clinical specialities such as neurology, urology, gastroentrology,